cdknight/multihangman/README.md

 ## Client

-You'll need SFML to build this.
-Follow the instructions at the [rust-sfml wiki](https://github.com/jeremyletang/rust-sfml/wiki) to get SFML working on your build environment.
+You'll need `cmake` installed to build this.
+On Linux and OS X, you can install `cmake` from your package manager of choice.
+On Windows, you could install CMake from its [website](https://cmake.org/), or however else you want.
+Make sure to add `cmake` to your PATH variable if you install it from the website.

 You should just be able to run `cargo run` afterwards.

 **Note:** Make sure that the server is running before the client, since the client cannot handle a server connection failure gracefully yet.